aws-samples/aws-saas-factory-multi-tenant-data-pipeline/README.md

 ## Steps to deploy the solution:
 **Note**: These steps has been tested in AWS Cloud9 environment.
 You can also run the deployment as long as you have all the dependencies installed.

-Flink Application: We have a flink application written in java as part of this deployment.
-In order for us to deploy the stack, we need to first compile the flink application and create a jar file for deployement.
+Flink Application: We have a Apache Flink application written in Java as part of this deployment.
+In order for us to deploy the stack, we need to first compile the Flink application and create a jar file for deployment.

 ### Step 1 - Prerequisities
 1. Please install Maven to build the jar file.
 You can download Maven [here](https://maven.apache.org/download.cgi).
 Only the binaries are required, so look for the link to apache-maven-{version}-bin.zip or apache-maven-{version}-bin.tar.gz.

-2. Once you have downloaded the zip file, unzip it to your computer.
-Then add the bin folder to your path.
+2. Once you have downloaded the zip file, unzip the file, and add the bin folder to your path.

 ### Step 2 - Build the project
 3. Change directory in to the project's path